rudderlabs/rudderstack-docs/destinations/klaviyo.md

 ```

 {% hint style="info" %}
-NOTE: page calls are only supported device-mode integration.
+Note that `page` calls are only supported in the RudderStack device mode integration.
+To know more about the difference between Cloud mode and Device mode in RudderStack, read the [RudderStack connection modes](https://docs.rudderstack.com/get-started/rudderstack-connection-modes) guide.
 {% endhint %}

 ## Screen